Talk to a Creditor About Loan Forbearance: A Step by Step Guide

 Waived interest

-Some creditors might have established what type of assistance they can offer while others may offer more flexible solutions on a case-by-case basis.
-If it’s the latter, have an idea of what you’d like to do about your loan forbearance and ask if it’s a possible solution.
+Some creditors might have established the type of assistance they can offer with their hardship programs, while others may offer more flexible solutions on a case-by-case basis.
+In either case, have an idea of what you’d like to do about your loan forbearance and ask if it’s a possible solution.

-Personal identifier (social security number, date of birth, address, etc.)
+Personal identifier (Social Security number, date of birth, address)

 Total amount owed